ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 `ceedling --project=base.yml --mixin=support/mixins/cmdline.yml <tasks>`

-_Note:_ The `--mixin` flag supports more than filepaths and can be used multiple times in the same command line for multiple mixins (see later documentation section).
+_NOTE:_ The `--mixin` flag supports more than filepaths and can be used multiple times in the same command line for multiple mixins (see later documentation section).